 , and Out Back

-provide opportunities for experiential learning while emboding a joyful celebration of the school’s values of curiosity, character, and community.
+provide opportunities for experiential learning while embodying a joyful celebration of the school’s values of curiosity, character, and community.

 Senior Projects (a forerunner to today’s Senior Thesis